-Comments Related to Wording and Suggested Changes of a Technical Nature
+Comments Related to Wording and Suggested Changes of a Technical Nature g.
+Staff supports technical changes as described in Attachment B for the following comments:

 A number of comments related to routine editing and other changes specific to the Draft Plan text were submitted.
 These are also included in Attachment B. The staff response includes recommendations on whether the staff is recommending these changes be made.